 How to Enroll

-Enrollment for the 2020–2021 school year is still open!
+There's still time to enroll for the 2021–2022 school year.
 Follow the steps below to apply today.

 Students entering high school may not be older than 21 by September 1st of the enrolling year.